PDF download Download Article

 1. 1

-Apply a nickel-sized amount of mousse to the roots of damp hair.
-It can be any type of mousse, but Nepton suggests volumizing mousse.
-Dispense a small amount onto your fingers, then work it into your roots after you get out of the shower.[8]
+2. It can be any type of mousse, but professional hair stylist Martin Nepton suggests volumizing mousse.
+Dispense a small amount onto your fingers, then work it into your roots after you get out of the shower.[11]

-Brush your hair while blow-drying to build your desired shape.
-If you want your pompadour to look more rounded, Nepton recommends brushing your hair with a round brush while you blow-dry it.
-If you want it to look flatter, use a square brush.[10]
+4. “You really want to use a blow dryer and…either a comb or a round brush to really get that volume,” says Joseph.[16]
+If you want your pompadour to look more rounded, Nepton recommends brushing your hair with a round brush.
+If you want it to look flatter, use a square brush.[17]

 Expert Q&A